-This change is just the latest in what has been a very active year in EPA air permitting guidance, especially under the complex NSR review process.
-As the year draws to a close, it’s important to review the policy changes this administration has made, as they will impact the air permitting process for projects going forward.
-Below is just a brief summary of some of the major EPA actions affecting the air permitting process in the past year:
+As we enter into 2019, it is important to reflect on the air permitting guidance changes we have seen in what has been a very active year in EPA air permitting guidance.
+These guidance changes, especially those under the complex NSR review process, will impact the air permitting process for capital projects going forward.
+Below is just a brief summary of some of the major EPA actions affecting the air permitting process in 2018:

 Once In, Always In Policy

 Withdrawal of the “Once In, Always In” policy was published on January 25, 2018.
 This memorandum reverses a long-standing policy that EPA has held since 1995 that a source subject to major source standards for Hazardous Air Pollutants (HAP) would always remain subject to those standards, even if it subsequently reduces its emissions below the major source threshold.
 (Link)

 Project Emissions Accounting

 Changes to the NSR “Netting” process were published on March 13, 2018.
 This memorandum establishes the concept of “Project Emissions Accounting,” and allows a facility subject to NSR review to consider both emissions increases and decreases in the first step of the NSR review process, rather than just increases.
 (Link)

 President Trump issued a memo to EPA on April 12, 2018, which was followed by the EPA “Back-to-Basics” memorandum on May 9, 2018.
 Both of these memoranda address the National Ambient Air Quality Standards (NAAQS) review process and aim to make the process more transparent, and stress that attainment determinations be made in a timely manner.
 (Link 1, Link 2)